Creating inclusive legal institutions

 Implementing change

-Conversations with the diverse decision-making group guided specific design solutions that would eliminate barriers and enhance a sense of community and belonging, immediately upon entrance into the building.
+Conversations with the diverse decision-making group guided specific design solutions that would eliminate barriers and enhance a sense of community and belonging immediately upon entering the building.
 With a building that is utilized by students and provides public access to free law services, we designed one central front door to create a sense of equality, as opposed to having two doors where one could be viewed as “lesser.”
 One front door allows all visitors to have the same initial experience of being in a space where they will be cared for.
 In a similar vein, there were many discussions during the design process around how people feel when they enter the building and are greeted by security.
 It was important to design a space where the security guard served as more of a concierge, greeting and directing visitors in the right direction.
 In order to maintain a secure building, more public spaces like the Event Room, Courtroom, and Clinics are located on the ground floor.

 To further guarantee spaces feel welcoming and easy to navigate, the library is connected by a series of interconnected stairs and provides students with a variety of types of active and quiet study spaces.
-Removing any barriers between faculty and students, the top floors are dedicated to faculty offices, each with exterior views and connected by a double height space, fostering a sense of community within the faculty and making faculty spaces easily accessible to students.
-Additional student spaces are located on the second floor creating a “living room.”
-Each floor has an All-Gender restroom for public use.
-The Center has a “Medical Privacy” room, designed to provide a space for parents with young children as well as any other medical or private needs.
-The name was intentionally chosen so as not to limit anyone from using the room.
-To further elicit interest and excitement within the community, the design team ran an Image Olympics to gather opinions and better understand what resonated in terms of materiality and space needs.
-This resulted in additions, including flexible seating and wood materials, that radiate warmth and belonging.
+Removing any barriers between faculty and students, the top floors are dedicated to faculty offices, each with exterior views and connected by a double height space, fostering a sense of community and making resources easily accessible to students.

 All these considerations were essential in creating a building that welcomes every single person in the Law Center community.
 When that first-generation college student shows up at the front door, the Law Center feels like their new home.
 When a person shows up to the legal clinic for legal representation, they feel supported.
 The John M. O’Quinn Law Building honors its history while looking forward to a bright, inviting future.